prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

         ]
     }

-Then commit this setup to a repository that is accessible using git such as on **GitHub**.
-Note that you must create the repository beforehand.

-    git init
-    git remote add origin git@github.com:your-user/prancer-docker-tutorial.git
-    git add .
-    git commit -m "Tutorial on jenkins"
-    git push

-Following this, you should be able to see your code on your repository.

 # Run the tests

 Before running the tests, we'll need a **MongoDB** server.
-If you are using your own and properly updated the configuration files, perfect.
+If you are using your own and updated the configuration files in the previous section, perfect, skip to **Running a prancer test**.
 On the other hand, if you need a server, the best solution is to just start one in a **Docker** container.
-Skip the next step if you already have a server that is reachable.
+This will make it easily discardable!

-## Starting a MongoDB in a docker container
+## Starting a MongoDB in a Docker container

-Starting a **MongoDB** server is easy but because you want to have multiple containers communicating, you'll need to create a network to link both of them together.
+Starting a **MongoDB** server using **Docker** is easy but because we want to have multiple containers communicating together, we'll need to create a network to link both of them together.
+Once created, we can start the **MongoDB** server inside that network:

     docker network create prancer

-Then we can start the MongoDB server in that network:

     docker run -d --name prancer-mongodb-server -it --network prancer mongo

-Now that you have a docker container with **MongoDB** running in it, you can add, to your next docker command line, the network, using:

-    docker ... --network prancer ...

-And you can set the `dburl` in your configuration file to:

-    dburl=mongodb://prancer-mongodb-server:27017/validator

 Thats it, you now have a dockerized **MongoDB** server.

 ## Running a Prancer test

 Once you are ready to execute your tests, you can run the following command to start a snapshot and a testing phase.
-If you are using a connected container for **MongoDB**, add the `--network prancer` argument to it before the `prancer` image name.
+If you are using a container for the **MongoDB** server run the second version of the **Prancer** command:

     # First ensure you are in the root of the repository / the folder containing the `tests/prancer`:
     cd "root-of-whole-project"

-    # Without dockerized mongodb server
+    # Run Prancer WITHOUT the dockerized MongoDB server
     docker run --rm -it -v "$(pwd)/tests/prancer/project:/prancer/project" prancer prancer git

-    # or with dockerized mongodb server
+    # Run Prancer WITH the dockerized MongoDB server
     docker run --rm -it -v "$(pwd)/tests/prancer/project:/prancer/project" --network prancer prancer prancer git

 Let's deconstruct this to understand each part: